zoutapps/laravel-backpack-multiauth/README.md

 [![Total Downloads](https://poser.pugx.org/zoutapps/laravel-backpack-multiauth/downloads)](https://packagist.org/packages/zoutapps/laravel-backpack-multiauth)
 [![License](https://poser.pugx.org/zoutapps/laravel-backpack-multiauth/license)](https://packagist.org/packages/zoutapps/laravel-backpack-multiauth)

-Easy out of the box multi-auth in Laravel and in [backpackforlaravel.com](http://backpackforlaravel.com).
+Easy out of the box multiauth in Laravel and in [backpackforlaravel.com](http://backpackforlaravel.com).

 And with [laravel-permisson](https://github.com/spatie/laravel-permission) you can also create pseudo user models to provide authentication vie roles.

-- `php artisan zoutapps:multiauth` Add new auth guard for multiauth in Laravel
+- `php artisan zoutapps:multiauth` Generates a new auth guard and sets everything up.
-- `php artisan zoutapps:roleauth` Add new User subclass model with global role scope to mimic MultiAuth with Roles from Spatie\Permission
+- `php artisan zoutapps:roleauth` Generates a user subclass with role and sets up corresponding guards.
-- `php artisan zoutapps:backpackauth` Add new guard for Laravel-Backpack admin panel login
+- `php artisan zoutapps:backpack:multiauth`Swaps the default backpack auth model and guard with a newly created.
+- `php artisan zoutapps:backpack:roleauth` Swaps the default backpack auth model and guard with a newly created role based.

 ## What it does?
-With one simple command you can setup multi/role auth for your Laravel 5.3 project.
+With one simple command you can setup multi/role auth for your Laravel 5.4 project.
 The package installs:
 - Model
 - Migration